selco13/HLNOS9/README.md

 ![windowoutline.png](https://res.craft.do/user/full/f6bf69d9-c199-b5e2-2561-223aac7866f6/doc/21B84071-5847-4B88-BE10-7257963581FF/355653FD-3A9C-4D2C-8743-38D063FBA5FB_2/GDaK93gDDcvcqcH9Ut5xjAl5VcFxH11uLrjjYUgec6Az/windowoutline.png)

-An overview of the outlines that make up a Platinum window.
+An overview of the outlines that make up a ClassicyWindow.

 I notcied that there were some pretty hard-and-fast measurements: borders were 1px, and the padding between the outer window chrome and the inner window contents was 4px.
 This same 4px spacing also showed up in the title bar: the spacing